How to Fake Multiply by a Gaussian Matrix: Acknowledgements

 \section{Acknowledgements}

 Vamsi P. would like to acknowledge support from the following grant: NSF-IIP-1346452 and also RDI$^2$ at Rutgers University where this work was initiated.
-David W. would like to acknowledge the support from XDATA program of the Defense Advanced Research Projects Agency (DARPA), administered through Air Force Research Laboratory contract FA8750-12-C-0323.
+David W. would like to thank Sitan Chen and Jerry Li for helpful discussions, and would like to acknowledge the support from XDATA program of the Defense Advanced Research Projects Agency (DARPA), administered through Air Force Research Laboratory contract FA8750-12-C-0323.